 Immediately, I brought up, "We have to have achievements."
-Will was shocked.
 Gamification was so easy to get a lot of people involved and encourage them to go around.
 We needed to have achievements that represent each landmark.
 Then, it became turning the app more into an achievement/mini travel game where you would share with friends and family your landmarks, but in order to obtain a landmark, you have to fulfill an achievement.
 For example, an achievement for Grand Central Station would be to take the A train.

 Additionally, we had to have a photo option so that the users can upload photos at the landmarks, not only to share on social media platforms that we wanted to integrate, but also to showcase at the landmark itself.
 Like if my photos were public on the app, you would see my photos from Central Park.

 Since it was a phone app, we did not want to clutter the home page with icons since it would take space.
 Yet, we still needed a three icon menu on the bottom (rule-of-thirds, right?) and the camera on the top left.
 Will imagined if we had the Photos as the left icon, users would instinctively swipe right to access the camera.